APEC Business Travel Card: Participating APEC economies and application process

 Russia began full participation on 1 June 2013.

-Citizens of these economies can apply for a card from their national government, with the general criteria being business persons who may need to travel frequently on short term visits within the APEC region to fulfill business commitments.
-Different economies may have very different criteria for vetting applications from their own citizens; for example, Hong Kong accepts applications from all permanent resident bona fide business people, but Australia restricts participation to representatives of businesses engaged in international trade or investment between APEC economies, have received an Export Market Development Grant from Austrade in the past five years, are listed on the current Forbes Global 2000 business list, or meet other similar criteria.
+Citizens of these economies can apply for an APEC Business Travel Cards through their economies' government.
+The general requirement is that applicants be business people who need to travel frequently for short-term visits within the APEC region.
+However, the criteria for approval vary by economy.
+For example, Hong Kong accepts applications from all permanent resident bona fide business people.
+In contrast, Australia limits participation to representatives of businesses involved in international trade or investment between APEC economies, those who have received an Export Market Development Grant from Austrade in the past five years, are listed on the current Forbes Global 2000, or meet similar criteria.

-After submitting an application, an applicant's name is circulated amongst the other participating economies which give entry pre-clearance when all conditions are met.
-The names of the economies for which entry pre-clearance has been given are printed on the card's reverse.
-It may take as long as three to four months for all member economies to respond to the pre-clearance queries from the applicant's government, as a result of which applicants may choose to have their card issued without waiting for some governments' dilatory responses and thus not enjoy travel privileges in those economies.
-For applications made after September 2015, the card is valid for five years (previously 3 years), after which a fresh application must be made.
-If the holder's passport is renewed during the 5 year validity period, the card must be reissued to reflect the new passport number.
-As of February 2014, there were roughly five hundred thousand ABTCs in active use.
+After submitting an application, the applicant's name is sent to other participating economies for entry pre-clearance.
+Once approved, the names of these economies can be printed on the back of the card.
+It can take three to four months for all member economies to respond.
+Applicants may choose to have their card issued without waiting for delayed responses from some governments, but this means they won't have travel privileges in those economies.
+Since September 2015, the card has been valid for five years (previously three years).
+After five years, a new application is required.
+If the passport is renewed during this period, the card must be reissued with the updated passport number.
+As of February 2014, about 500,000 ABTCs were in active use.

 Canada and the United States are transitional members.
-This permits them to issue ABTCs to their own citizens and nationals so that they can take advantage of expedited visa appointment and immigration clearance procedures in other economies, but without their citizens and nationals enjoying additional visa-free travel, or having to grant visa-free travel status to holders of APEC cards issued by other participating economies.
+This status allows them to issue APEC Business Travel Cards to their citizens and nationals.
+This grants their cardholders access to expedited visa appointments and immigration clearance in other participating economies.
+However, these cardholders do not receive additional visa-free travel privileges.
+Canada and the United States are also not required to grant visa-free status to APEC cardholders from other economies.
 The U.S. began accepting applications for ABTCs in June 2014, while Canada announced in October 2013 that it would begin a limited-participation trial programme.

-It is also possible for a citizen of a third party country (including the United States and Canada) who is also permanent resident of Hong Kong to apply for an APEC card via the Hong Kong Immigration Department.
-This exception does not apply to any other member economies.
+A citizen of a third-party country, including the United States and Canada, who is also a permanent resident of Hong Kong, can apply for an APEC card through the Hong Kong Immigration Department.
+This exception is not available in any other member economy.